kartonfarkas/api_docs/source/suite/get_started/authentication.rst

 .. note::

    The Created timestamp must be within **five** minutes of the Emarsys server's time.
-If it is not within the specified timeframe the request will be rejected.
+If it is not within the specified timeframe, the request will be rejected.
 We recommend using NTP to synchronize your time.

 **Computing the Password Digest**